Skip to content Skip to footer

 Which Container Should You Choose?

 Choosing between a Conex box or a regular shipping container is straightforward.
 It all comes down to how much stuff you have, how heavy it is, and how many containers you need.
 Use a Conex box if you’re shipping small goods requiring only a little room or extra protection.
 If you have many large items that aren’t that heavy, consider whether a 20-foot or 40-foot shipping container is right for you.
-If you’d like a quote, contact us, or simply reach out with any questions you might have.
+Still not sure which container’s right for your setup?
+We’ll help you pick the right one, just reach out.

 Conclusion